Cheryl Frazes Hill

 Chorus Director, Margaret Hawkins Chorus Director Chair

-Frazes Hill also serves as associate conductor of the Chicago Symphony Chorus.
-In that role, she has prepared the Chorus for maestros Alsop, Boulez, Barenboim, Conlon, Levine, Mehta, Salonen, and Tilson Thomas, among many others.
-Recordings of Frazes Hill’s chorus preparations on the Chicago Symphony Orchestra label include Beethoven, A Tribute to Daniel Barenboim, and Chicago Symphony Chorus: A 50th Anniversary Celebration.
+Additionally, Frazes Hill has served as associate conductor of the Chicago Symphony Chorus since 1987.
+Recently celebrating her 50th season with the CSO, she began as a singer with the ensemble in 1976 and was then appointed to the conducting staff by Margaret Hillis, the chorus’ founder and first director.
+Over her tenure with the CSO, Frazes Hill has prepared the Chicago Symphony Chorus for maestros Alsop, Boulez, Barenboim, Conlon, Levine, Mehta, Salonen, Tilson Thomas, and many others.
+Recordings of Frazes Hill’s choral preparations on the CSO Resound label include Beethoven, A Tribute to Daniel Barenboim, and Chicago Symphony Chorus: A 50th Anniversary Celebration.

-Frazes Hill is professor emerita at Roosevelt University’s Chicago College of Performing Arts, where she served for 20 years as director of choral activities and head of music education.
-Under her direction, the Roosevelt University choruses have been featured in prestigious and diverse events, including appearances at national and regional music conferences and performances with professional orchestras, including the Chicago Symphony Orchestra, the Chicago Sinfonietta, the Civic Orchestra of Chicago, and the Illinois Philharmonic.
-The Roosevelt Conservatory Chorus received enthusiastic reviews for their American premiere of Jacob ter Veldhuis’s Mountaintop.
-Other recent performances have included the internationally acclaimed production of Defiant Requiem and three appearances with The Rolling Stones during a recent United States concert tour.
+In addition to her roles with the Chicago and Milwaukee symphony orchestras, Frazes Hill is professor emerita at Roosevelt University’s Chicago College of Performing Arts, where she served for 20 years as director of choral activities.
+Under her direction, the Roosevelt University choruses were featured in prestigious and diverse events, including appearances with the Chicago Symphony Orchestra, the Chicago Sinfonietta, the Civic Orchestra of Chicago, and the Illinois Philharmonic.
+The Roosevelt Conservatory Chorus received enthusiastic reviews for their American premiere of Jacob ter Velduis’s Mountaintop.
+Other recent performances included the internationally acclaimed production of Defiant Requiem and a semi-staged production of Considering Matthew Shepard.